szilard/h2o-scoring--OLD/README.md

 #### Various options for deploying h2o.ai models (GBM) to production

-**Warning:** This is not production-level code, just prototyping various scoring options for now.
+**Warning:** This is not production-level code, just prototyping various directions for now.

 #### 1. Java code